H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 ---

-## 40.2 Confirmed Service Port Map — ★ March 28, 2026
+## 40.2 Confirmed Service Port Map — ★★★★ April 6, 2026

-The following port assignments are confirmed via direct container inspection as of ★ March 28, 2026 and are the canonical reference for all test harness probes.
-All services are bound to `127.0.0.1` — zero `0.0.0.0` exposures confirmed March 28.
+The following port assignments are confirmed via direct container inspection as of ★★★★ April 6, 2026 and are the canonical reference for all test harness probes.
+All services are bound to `127.0.0.1` — zero `0.0.0.0` exposures confirmed.
 Tests referencing any other port for these services should be treated as stale.

+> ★★★★ **Container count updated to 105 — April 6, 2026.**
+> `jarvis-otel-collector` brought under compose management April 6; restart policy
+> `unless-stopped` confirmed.
+Prior sealed baseline (Ch.
+33, April 3): 101 containers.

-> **Port correction record — ★ updated March 28, 2026:**
+> **Port correction record — ★ updated March 28, 2026; ★★★★ April 6, 2026:**
 > - ChromaDB (`jarvis-chroma`) host port is **8002** (`127.0.0.1:8002->8000/tcp`).
->   ★ 40 active collections, 6,675,442 total vectors (full audit March 28).
+>   ★★★★ **41 active collections** (April 1 manifest — Ch.
+41 §41.9).
 > - `jarvis-69dgm-bridge` host port is **19000**; internal container port is
 >   **9000**.
 Never reference at host port 9000 directly.
 >   The bridge carries **69 total operations** across **23 connectors** in **3 stages**.